Joint Medical Examination policy

 A JME requested by the client or their legal representative where no appointment has been arranged

-If a client's legal representative submits a request for a JME without pre-booking the appointment and the request is approved by the TAC, the client's legal representative will be required to submit a new Joint Medical Examination Request form providing the appointment details at least 28 days prior to the booked appointment.
+If a client's legal representative submits a request for a JME without pre-booking the appointment and the request is approved by the TAC, the client's legal representative will be required to submit a new JME Request Form providing the appointment details at least 28 days prior to the booked appointment.

 A JME arranged by the TAC

 Where a JME has been arranged by the TAC with an examiner the TAC will provide a copy of the client's booking letter to the clients' legal representative.
 The TAC must advise the client's legal representative of any cancellations or reschedules in writing as soon as practicable.

 What documents will be sent to the medical examiner prior to the appointment?

 The referring party must send a copy of their instruction letter outlining their questions and a list of attached inclusions and documents to the other party no later than 28 days prior to the appointment date.